Learning Reward Functions for Robotic Manipulation by Observing Humans: Experimental Results

 Although R3M is proposed as a general feature representation, we also compare against using Euclidean distance in the representation space for defining dense rewards.
 We used the ResNet-50 model checkpoint from \cite{nair2022r3m}, trained on the much larger Ego4D \cite{grauman2022ego4d} (3,500 hours) rather than SSv2 (200~hours).
 As shown in Figure \ref{fig:rlv_baseline_results}, HOLD-C outperforms R3M in both RLV tasks despite having been trained on less data and requiring no language descriptions.
 Like our method, R3M also requires sparse rewards to fully solve the tasks, and an intermediate goal for Drawer opening.

-We also include a simple baseline of using the negative pixel-wise distance in image space between the current observation and the goal image as a reward.
-While using distances in image space with sparse reward also learns the Pushing task faster than sparse reward alone, as shown in Figure \ref{fig:rlv_baseline_results}, this still requires many more training samples than either HOLD-R or HOLD-C, and fails to reliably learn the Drawer task.
+We also include a simple baseline of using the negative pixel-wise distance in image space $-||s - g||_2$ as a reward.
+While this baseline with sparse reward also learns Pushing faster than sparse reward alone, as shown in Figure \ref{fig:rlv_baseline_results}, it still requires many more training samples than either HOLD-R or HOLD-C, and fails to reliably learn Drawer.